albertoaer/director/README.md

 ### Important

 Due to the cost of calculating the tree of directories, you either do it manually on the interested directory or you configure it to run on startup.
-Anyway the program is designed to run on `background` so **it must be closed from the system tray**
+Anyway the program is designed to run on `background` so **it must be closed from the system tray**, otherwise (closing the window) it will keep the background program running.

 ## Stack